Let’s face it. The last two years have been difficult.

 Andrea's method: Listen and understand your employees

 Andrea Greenhous is the President and Chief Internal Communications Strategist at Vision2Voice Communications.
-She reminds us that although global events can severely impact employee well-being and the ability to thrive in the workplace, this impact will not be the same for everyone.
+She reminds us that although anxiety about world events can severely impact employee well-being and the ability to thrive in the workplace, this impact will not be the same for everyone.

 Andrea emphasizes listening as a key tool for understanding how individual employees will react.